(Beijing, Xi'an, Shanghai)

 Meet your driver for an airport transfer with a private vehicle and English speaking guide.

 You will be picked up from your Beijing hotel and taken on a half day private guided tour of Tiananmen Square and the Forbidden City with a deluxe lunch.
 Tiananmen Square was built in 1417 during the Ming Dynasty and was the front door of the Forbidden City.
-The present square stretches a vast 440,000 square meters and features Tiananmen Tower, Monument to the People's Heroes, Great Hall of the People, Mao Zedong Memorial Hall.
+The present square stretches a vast 440,000 square meters and features Tiananmen Tower, Monument to the People's Heroes, Great Hall of the People, and Mao Zedong Memorial Hall.
 The Forbidden City is the world's largest palace complex with 9,999 buildings across 74 hectares, surrounded by a six meter deep moat and a ten meter wall, and divided into two parts.
 The Outer Court was where the emperor exercised his supreme power over the nation.
 The Inner Court was where he lived with his royal family.
 Fourteen emperors of the Ming dynasty and ten emperors of the Qing dynasty reigned here until 1924.

 Meet your driver for a train station transfer with a private vehicle and English speaking guide.